DoDAO-io/dodao-defi-course/generated/questions/decentralized_exchanges.md

 - [x]  No KYC required
 - [ ]  KYC
-- [x]  No fees are paid to the exchange
 - [ ]  Fast matching
+- [ ]  None of the above

 Hint: NoHint

 Explanation: In DEX we don't need to do any KYC nor have to pay any fees as it is governed by protocol and not by any centralized authority.
-But requires validation by the miners which takes time hence, the transaction little slower than CEX.
+But requires validation by the miners which takes time hence, the transaction little slower than Centralized Exchange.

 Sub Topics: dex-definition